alexanderby/xp/README.md

     reloadData() {
         // NOTE: "__xp_model__" field is used
-        // for restoring model by constructor name. var json = `
+        // for restoring model by constructor name.
+        // This is suitable for deserializing models
+        // with inheritance.
+        var json = `
             {
                 "name": "John",